barrucadu/lookwhattheshoggothdraggedin.com/posts/iuwoi.markdown

 destroying themselves, over the millennia they've developed a complex system of honour and ritualised warfare.

-I really like running Aslan NPCs.
+I really like running Aslan [abbr:npc "NPCs"].
 You can play them as kind of like just really upstanding humans who sometimes make weird suggestions ("Why do we not simply kill this man where he stands?
 He is a criminal and has offended your honour!"), or have them be really steeped in